zacnider/entrofhe/README.md

 This repository is submitted for the **Zama Bounty Track December 2025: Build The FHEVM Example Hub**.

+### Educational Approach

+This hub focuses on **teaching FHEVM** through practical examples.
+Each example answers **"How do I do this?"** rather than just showing what's possible.

+**Teaching Philosophy:**
+- ✅ **Didactic examples**: Each example teaches one clear concept
+- ✅ **Progressive learning**: Start simple, build to advanced patterns
+- ✅ **Real-world context**: Examples use practical scenarios (encrypted randomness)
+- ✅ **Learn by doing**: Complete, runnable examples with tests
+- ✅ **Learn from mistakes**: Anti-pattern examples show what NOT to do

 ### Deliverables

 ✅ **base-template/**: Complete Hardhat template with @fhevm/solidity (based on Zama's fhevm-hardhat-template)
 ✅ **fhevm-hardhat-template/**: Zama's official template as submodule (reference)
 ✅ **Automation scripts**: create-fhevm-example and related tools in TypeScript
-✅ **Example repositories**: Multiple fully working example repos
+✅ **Example repositories**: 22 fully working standalone example repos (one repo per example, managed as Git submodules)
-✅ **Documentation**: Auto-generated documentation per example
+✅ **Documentation**: Auto-generated GitBook-compatible documentation per example
-✅ **Developer guide**: Guide for adding new examples and updating dependencies
+✅ **Developer guide**: Complete guide for adding new examples and updating dependencies
 ✅ **Automation tools**: Complete set of tools for scaffolding and documentation generation
+✅ **CLI tool**: Interactive CLI tool (entrofhe-cli) for generating examples

+### Bounty Requirements Compliance

+✅ **One repo per example**: Each of the 22 examples is a **separate GitHub repository** managed as Git submodules
+✅ **Standalone Hardhat projects**: Each example is a complete, independent Hardhat project
+✅ **Base template**: Uses Zama's fhevm-hardhat-template as the base
+✅ **Automated scaffolding**: TypeScript CLI tool and automation scripts for generating examples
+✅ **Comprehensive tests**: Test suites showing correct usage and common pitfalls
+✅ **Auto-generated documentation**: GitBook-compatible docs generated from JSDoc/TSDoc annotations
+✅ **Category organization**: Examples organized by learning path (basic → advanced)
+✅ **All required example types**: Basic, encryption, decryption, access control, input proof, anti-patterns, handles, OpenZeppelin, advanced

-### Features
+### Learning Features

-- Standalone example repositories (one repo per example concept)
+- **22 Standalone Example Repositories**: Each example is a separate GitHub repository (one repo per example)
+- **Progressive Learning Path**: Examples organized from basic to advanced
+- **Git Submodules**: Examples managed as submodules for easy hub access
-- Automated scaffolding with TypeScript CLI
+- **Automated Scaffolding**: TypeScript CLI tool (`entrofhe-cli`) and automation scripts
-- Comprehensive test coverage
+- **Comprehensive Test Coverage**: Tests demonstrating correct usage, pitfalls, and edge cases
-- Auto-generated GitBook-compatible documentation
+- **Auto-generated Documentation**: GitBook-compatible docs from code annotations
-- Category-based organization
+- **Category-based Organization**: 10 categories covering all FHEVM concepts
-- Developer-friendly tools and guides
+- **Developer-friendly Tools**: CLI, automation scripts, and comprehensive guides